 - TL (truckload) or FTL (full truckload): Type of freight shipping in which the shipment takes up the entire space or weight limit of a trailer.

 - UPS: A leading parcel carrier with domestic and international services, including ground, air, LTL, and postal induction.

 - Unit Load: Packages loaded onto a pallet, in a crate or another way that allows for them to be handled as a single unit.

 - Value-Added Service: Additional, extra-cost options on top of the price associated with specific service types.

-- VIP (VeriShip Intelligence Platform): VeriShip’s subscription-based, client-specific service that provides visibility and functionality into their parcel shipping trends and analysis.
-VIP Premium Includes the full suite of key performance indicators (KPIs), charts, reports, monitoring, and alerts.
-Provides client with summary and detailed views of realized and potential savings gleaned from VeriShip services.
+- VeriShip Intelligence Platform (VIP): VeriShip’s subscription-based, client-specific service that provides visibility and functionality into their parcel shipping trends and analysis.
+VIP Premium includes the full suite of key performance indicators (KPIs), charts, reports, monitoring, and alerts.
+Provides client with summary and detailed views of realized and potential savings realized from VeriShip services.

 - Warehouse: A place for storage, consolidation and distribution of goods.

 - Worldwide Express Service: UPS international shipping service type providing rush delivery to more than 117 countries and territories.